 Another thing to note is that, by the time you spotted a skin tag in your dog, it probably has already stopped growing.
 These pieces of flesh don’t grow too much and will stop growing in a few days from the first time it appears.

 Some dog species have more chances to develop these skin tags than others.
 The Cocker Spaniels, for example, have the tendency to develop these flesh protrusions because of their racial genetics.
-That doesn’t mean that the skin tags on dogs will cause any harm or should be overlooked.
+That doesn’t mean that the skin tags will cause any harm or should be overlooked.

 Skin tags on pugs tend to scare owners a lot because, as pugs do not have very long fur, skin tags tend to be much easier to find on them.